anthonyamar/my-second-brain/Philosophy/Morality.md

 The concept of morality is well discussed subject accross different philosophers.
+It is the branch of philosophy that contemplates what is right (proper) and wrong (improper).
+It explores the nature of morality and examines how peoples should live their lives in relation to others rational being.

 ### According to Nietzsche
 The moral is an invention of the weak to dominate the strongs.
 For Nietzsche, there's two kind of moral, the weak's one, the the strong's one.